BrainhackMTL/psy6983_2021/content/en/modules/machine_learning_neuroimaging/index.md

 The video of the presentation is available below (2h13):
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2wj9OJjEDy0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you need to resfresh some machine learning concepts before this tutorial, you can fid the link to the slides from the introduction to machine learning here: https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/03-intro-to-machine-learning/IntroML_BrainHackSchool.pdf
+If you need to resfresh some machine learning concepts before this tutorial, you can find the link to the slides from the introduction to machine learning here: https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/03-intro-to-machine-learning/IntroML_BrainHackSchool.pdf

 ## Exercise